schavisa/ENGO651-project2/README.md

         "averageRating": "Rating"
         }

+Here, the 13-digit ISBN, review count, and average rating are obtained from the Google Books API, and the rest is extracted from our database.
 If a field is not available, `Null` will be returned for that field.
 If the requested ISBN is invalid or the book is not available in our database, a 404 error will be raised.

 ## File descriptions